Knobber0/ps4-linux-tutorial/docs/miscellaneous/performance.md

 - For proton we can use either [Proton-Sarek](https://github.com/pythonlover02/Proton-Sarek) or [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos).

 > [!TIP]
-> Instead of just installing these compile them manually using custom -march and -mtune flags which should be *-march=btver2* and *-mtune=btver2*
+> Instead of just installing these compile them manually using custom -march and -mtune flags, those being *-march=btver2* and *-mtune=btver2*

 - For Proton-Sarek you can use `PROTON_SAREK_PROFILE=agg` profile to gain performance in some games.